Experts in covering pre-existing medical conditions

 Choose your level of cover – all policies come with medical cover, cancellation protection and baggage cover as standard, but you can pick the level that suits your plans:

-Basic – cover generally, suitable for shorter trips with fewer valuables.
+Basic – essential cover generally, suitable for shorter trips with fewer valuables.

 Comprehensive – a more generous level of protection.